Paula Brooks

 Paula Brooks is a fictional comic book character published by DC Comics.
 She is one of many characters to use the names Tigress and Huntress.
-Paula Brooks is the wife of Sportsmaster and the mother of Artemis Crock.
+Paula Brooks is married to Sportsmaster and the mother of Artemis Crock.

 Paula Brooks appeared as Tigress on the DC Universe streaming service show Stargirl played by Joy Osmanski.
 The show also appeared on The CW Network.

 Publication history

 Brooks first appeared in Sensation Comics #68 as the Huntress where she was created by artist Mort Meskin and an uncredited writer.
 Later, it is retroactively revealed that she was a heroine named the Tigress before becoming a criminal where this alias was created by Roy Thomas.

 Fictional character biography

 Pre-Crisis

 Prior to the Crisis on Infinite Earths, she battles Helena Wayne (who had become the new Huntress) and is defeated.

 During this time, an Earth-1 Huntress and Sportsmaster are revealed.
 They fight Batgirl and Robin in Batman Family and then challenge the Earth-1 superheroes to a baseball game between heroes and villains.
 When the heroes win, the Earth-1 Huntress and Sportsmaster reform and are not seen again.

 After the Crisis on Infinite Earths, the Earth-1 pair cease to exist and the Golden Age versions become the dominant version in the new unified universe.

 She never uses the Tigress name or her real name (Paula Brooks) during her Pre-Crisis adventures.